 1. Yama – A work on the inner dimensions through five different guidelines:

 - Ahimsa – Non-violence or non-infringement.
 Avoiding harm to living creatures.
 Thought, speech, and action.

 - Satya – Truths.
 Developing a quality of honesty and keeping the truth towards ourselves and others.

 - Astia – Non-accumulation: limiting desires according to needs.

-- Brahamacharya – Control of desires: control of power that draws consciousness towards sexuality and food.
+- Brahmacharya – Control of desires: control of the power that draws consciousness towards sexuality and food.

-- Afriga – Lack of greed: lack of jealousy of the property or success of others.
+- Aparigraha – Lack of greed: lack of jealousy of the property or success of others.
 A situation in which the senses can be diverted from their objects and brought under control.

 - Suche – purity/cleanliness of the external and internal: keep the body and environment clean, healthy diet, earn your bread honestly.
-In addition, the cleanliness of thoughts, maintaining positive recognition.
+Also, the cleanliness of thoughts, maintaining positive recognition.